vindarel/common-lisp-course-in-videos/README.md

 7.8b Quizz: reading code from real-world projects.
 Can you read these?

 You know enough CLOS to read the sources of a web server (Hunchentoot) and a game (Kandria).
 Bravo!

+7.9 Class allocation

+> What we see: the default :allocation :instance VS :allocation :class.
+How to automatically count how many objects of a class are created.

 ## section 8: macros